callstack/react-native-builder-bob/README.md

   This is equivalent to the consumer of the library installing the dependency, and is needed so that this module is also available to the example app.

+### How to upgrade the `react-native` version in the generated project?

+Since this is a library, the `react-native` version specified in the `package.json` is not relevant for the consumers.
+It's only used for developing and testing the library.
+If you'd like to upgrade the `react-native` version to test with it, you'd need to:

+1. Bump versions of the following packages under `devDependencies` in the `package.json`:

+   - `react-native`
+   - `react`
+   - `@types/react`
+   - `@types/react-native`

+   If you have any other related packages such as `react-test-renderer`, make sure to bump them as well.

+2. Upgrade `react-native` in the `example` app.

+   The example app is a React Native app that can be updated following the same process as a regular React Native app.
+The process will vary depending on if it's using [Expo](https://expo.io) or [React Native CLI](https://github.com/react-native-community/cli).
+See the [official upgrade guide](https://reactnative.dev/docs/upgrading) for more details.

+To avoid issues, make sure that the versions of `react` and `react-native` are the same in `example/package.json` and the `package.json` at the root.

+### How does the library get linked to the example app in the generated project?

+If you generate a project with `create-react-native-library`, you get an example app to test your library.
+It's good to understand how the library gets linked to the example app in case you want to tweak how it works or if you run into issues.

+There are 2 parts to this process.

+1. **Aliasing the JavaScript code**

+   The JavaScript (or TypeScript) source code is aliased to be used by the example app.
+This makes it so that when you import from `'your-library-name'`, it imports the source code directly and avoids having to rebuild the library for JavaScript only changes.
+This is achieved by using [babel-plugin-module-resolver](https://github.com/tleunen/babel-plugin-module-resolver) in the `example/babel.config.js` file.

+   In addition to the alias, we need also need to configure the bundler to handle it correctly.

+   - [Metro](https://facebook.github.io/metro/) is configured to allow importing from outside of the `example` directory by configuring `watchFolders`, and to use the appropriate peer dependencies.
+This configuration exists in the `example/metro.config.js` file.
+   - [Webpack](https://webpack.js.org/) is configured to compile the library source code when running on the Web.
+This configuration exists in the `example/webpack.config.js` file.

+2. **Linking the native code**

+   By default, React Native CLI only links the modules installed under `node_module` of the app.
+To be able to link the `android` and `ios` folders from the project root, the path is specified in the `example/react-native.config.js` file.

+### How to test the library in an app locally?

+You may have come across the `yarn link` and `npm link` commands to test libraries locally.
+These commands work great for simple packages without build process, but they have different behavior from how a published package works.

+For more accurate testing, you could create a tarball using `npm pack` and install it instead, but it also has [some issues](https://github.com/yarnpkg/yarn/issues/6811).

+The most reliable way is to use [Verdaccio](https://verdaccio.org/) to publish the library to a local server and install it.

 ## Development workflow

 This project uses a monorepo using `yarn`.
 To setup the project, run `yarn` in the root directory to install the required dependencies.